 Over the years, the department has conducted over 8 National Conferences, 65 Student Development programmes, 7 faculty development programmes, 8 curriculum development programmes, 45 industrial visits and 97 forum talks from eminent personalities.
 Regular Alumni and Parent teacher meets are organized by the department.
 Over 32 issues of the Department newsletter (Genesis) has been edited and published by students.
 About 95 prizes have been won by our students at various intercollegiate / inter-university sports / literary / art / cultural competitions

-- To promote quality education, research & innovation in biotechnology for enabling sustainable growth & development
+- To develop the department as a centre of excellence by promoting quality education, research and innovation for enabling sustainable growth and development in biotechnology

 - BE in Biotechnology Engineering (4 Yrs)